jmminch/advent-of-code/2017/day18/notes.md

 to run until there is a deadlock (both programs waiting to receive another value).

+To determine if there is a deadlock, I just need to check if no instructions were run before getting to a "rcv" instruction.
+Since the only way to start one program is if the other one was waiting to receive a value, if no progress is made on this program, then it must be deadlocked.

 ```
 $ perl day18.pl < input.txt
 Part 1 result: 9423